5 FAM 770

 a.
 For domestic audiences, the Bureau of Public Affairs (PA) publishes public foreign policy material and information about the State Department on the Internet for all bureaus and provides some publishing services for selected operational entities.

 b.
-For audiences abroad, posts should either contract with a local Internet service provider, host the site internally, or work with the Coordinator, International Information Programs, Office of Electronic Media (IIP/T/EM), for other alternatives or to host the site in Washington.
+For audiences abroad, posts should either contract with a local Internet service provider, host the site internally, or work with the Office of Digital (IIP/PL/DI), for other alternatives or to host the site in Washington.

 c.
 All offices maintaining a Web site, whether managed by that office, another Department office, or a contractor, will have an e-mail address which visitors to the office Web site can use to make comments and/or ask questions.
 The e-mail address should be generic to the office or staff function and not that of an individual employee or contractor.